 - prepare guidance materials or draft strategies and related policy advice related to EdTech for country governments

 - translate academic research findings into practical advice and written briefs targeted at non-academic audiences

 - lead or contribute to research at the country level including design of contextually relevant research, management of research teams, identification and screening of relevant literature, analysis and reporting

-Consultants who are part of the Expert Pool will be called on by the EdTech Hub to carry out specific short-term assignments.
-We do not see the Expert Pool just as contractors to execute against deliverables, but rather as a diverse community of experts who will be part of the Hub’s global mission.
-Members of the Expert Pool will receive opportunities to connect, network, and learn from their peers around the globe.
-The Hub’s Expert Pool roster may also be shared with the World Bank, FCDO, and education ministries so that countries seeking support might draw on experts directly as needed.
+Consultants who are part of the Specialist Network will be called on by the EdTech Hub to carry out specific short-term assignments.
+We do not see the Specialist Network just as contractors to execute against deliverables, but rather as a diverse community of experts who will be part of the Hub’s global mission.
+Members of the Specialist Network will receive opportunities to connect, network, and learn from their peers around the globe.
+The Hub’s Specialist Network roster may also be shared with the World Bank, FCDO, and education ministries so that countries seeking support might draw on experts directly as needed.

 The EdTech Hub seeks applicants (including independent experts, consultants, and institutional partners) with expertise in the following areas: